Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 Pylint and Pep8 linters within Gitpod were used during the development of the application in checking that the python files were valid and are all void of any warnings/errors.
 However for good measure, the more complex python files within the application were validated using the [PEP8 Online](http://pep8online.com/) validator to make sure that this objectively was the case.
 These all came back positively and matched the validations made within the IDE python linters.

+The only exception was the __init__.py file within the suite's views folder, which combines all the views in the folder together for django.
+Given that this is what django recommends and is the recommended method on answers within Stack Overflow, I decided to withdraw from attempting to fix this minor linting problem.

 <details>
 <summary>View validation results the for the project views python file within the suite app</summary>
 <img src="readme/images/validation/python/python-projects-validation-results.png">